DrAnglerfish/PRTS/selfhosted-apps-docker/portainer/readme.md

 # Update

-To manually update the container head into the portainer folder and run these commands:
+To manually update the container, head into the portainer folder and run these commands:

 - `sudo docker compose pull`
-- `sudo docker compose up -d --force-recreate --remove-orphans`[^1]
+- `sudo docker compose up -d --force-recreate --remove-orphans`[^4]
 - `sudo docker image prune`

+[^1]: In the example shown, I used `sudo chown -R portainer:portainer /home/yourname/docker/portainer` which set the whole folder to be owned by portainer.
+All you need is the data folder to be owned by portainer but I wanted to make sure that this whole entire folder was owned by portainer.</br>
+[^2]: I'm on Debian which was pre-installed for me on the "bookworm" release, so make sure you have `acl` installed on whatever distro you're using.</br>
+[^3]: I'm pretty sure you can set this to rw instead of rwx, but since Portainer is a docker manager I just gave it all permissions.</br>
-[^1]: You can run `sudo docker compose up -d` just by itself, however I like to do a clean refresh just to make sure.
+[^4]: You can run `sudo docker compose up -d` just by itself, however I like to do a clean refresh just to make sure.